mikeoverbay/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 61:
+Created new and much better Help Pages for Tank Exporter.
+Added buttons to the Texture View window to hide/show the color channels on the texture.
+Cleaned up mousing between Texture View window and the rendering window.
+Added code to change the user name in texture paths when importing a FBX file.
+This helps with transporting FBX between friends and others working on the same FBX that is located in folder on a users desktop.
+The folder names must be exactly the same for this to work correctly.

 ## Version 60:
 Added code to sort the tank list.
 Found a bug that was removing the last tank found in each tier while creating the tank list.